Tri-County Board of Recovery and Mental Health Services

 Original Approval Date: December 21, 1994

-It is the policy of the Tri-County Board of Recovery and Mental Health Services to treat all individuals equally without regard to race, color, national origin, disability, age, gender, sexual orientation, HIV status, or religion.
-The same requirements are applied to all providers, consultants and sub-grantees funded by the Board in assigning clients without regard to race, color, national origin, disability, age, gender, sexual orientation, HIV status, or religion.
+It is the policy of the Tri-County Board of Recovery and Mental Health Services to treat all individuals equally without regard to race, color, national origin, disability, age, gender, sexual orientation, or religion.
+The same requirements are applied to all providers, consultants and sub-grantees funded by the Board in assigning clients without regard to race, color, national origin, disability, age (over 40), sex (includes sexual orientation, gender identity, or pregnancy), religion, or genetic information (including family medical history).
 There is no distinction in eligibility for or in the manner of providing client services.
-All services are available without distinction to all clients and visitors regardless of race, color, national origin, disability, age, gender, sexual orientation, HIV status, or religion.
-All persons and organizations having occasion either to refer clients for services or to recommend the Tri-County Board of Recovery and Mental Health Services are advised to do so without regard to the potential client's race, color, national origin, disability, age, gender, sexual orientation, HIV status, or religion.
+All services are available without distinction to all clients and visitors regardless of race, color, national origin, disability, age, gender, sexual orientation, or religion.
+All persons and organizations having occasion either to refer clients for services or to recommend the Tri-County Board of Recovery and Mental Health Services are advised to do so without regard to the potential client's race, color, national origin, disability, age, gender, sexual orientation, or religion.

 The Tri-County Board of Recovery and Mental Health Services shall require its contract agencies to adopt similar policies.